42MTQ/AI.SLAM/Research/Approach/Extensionpoints.md

         Dynamic Object Detection: Recognizing and distinguishing moving objects (like vehicles or animals) from static features in the field.

         Use of Depth Information: For example, combining depth sensors or stereo vision to enhance the semantic segmentation with more spatial information.

+# Deep learning Visual odometry Solution

+VO methods currently rely on a heuristic design with several weeks of hyper parameterizing.

+To adress these issues VO is being refarmed as a sequentual decision making task and applying renforcement learning to adapt the vo precoess dynamically.

+Neural network oprating as an agent within the VO pipeline to make decision such as keyframe and grid size selection based on real time conditions.

+Our method minimizes reliance on heuristic choices using a reward function based on pose error, runtime, and other metrics to guide the system.
+Our RL framework treats the VO system and the image sequence as an environment, with the agent receiving observations from keypoints, map statistics, and prior poses.